linuskelsey/card-games/README.md

 # card-games
 A collection of card games, implemented using OOP.
+Very much a WIP.